ozmos/100-days-of-code/r1-log.md

 ### R1D31
 This morning I continued styling my drum machine.
 In the evening attempted a codewars algorithm.
 Got close but needs more work.

+### R1D32
+I had to work in the evening so I only got half an hour in this morning.
+I finished the codewars algo I was doing yesterday and did a little bit of styling on my drum machine.